Budget & Average Costs

 Stay on track for graduation!
 Prospective ANRP interns are highly encouraged to meet with their academic advisor to discuss how participation in ANRP could impact the student’s degree plan prior to submitting an ANRP application.
 Please talk to your academic advisor about receiving course credit while interning with the ANRP Internship Program.

 All ANRP interns are required to enroll in the program’s AGLS 492 course during the internship semester and complete the course assignments via Canvas.
 AGLS 492 is a university-approved co-op that allows for variable credit (0-2 hours).
 Students should work with their academic departments to determine how many hours for AGLS 492 are the most appropriate for their individual degree plans.
 Students participating in the Rome, Italy program are required to enroll in AGLS 492 for at least one (1) credit hour in order to receive the ANRP international housing scholarship.

 Undergraduates participating in either the Washington, D.C. or Austin, Texas program after graduation may enroll in AGLS 492 for zero (0) hours during the internship semester.

 AGLS 492 is a graded course that will affect a student’s GPR and transcript accordingly.
-Enrollment in the AGLS 492 course for 1-2 credit hours will automatically classify the student as full time with the Registrar’s Office (this is NOT the same as being considered full time for financial aid purposes).
+Enrollment in the AGLS 492 course for 1-2 credit hours will automatically classify the student as full time with the Registrar’s Office.
+Please note that this is NOT the same as being considered full time for financial aid purposes.

 Intern Housing Accommodations